chloehecheng/ai-rural-health-connect/README.md

 - Contributors

 ## Project Overview
 This project is part of the Scaling Rural Healthcare with AI and LLMs initiative at the **University of Washington Information School**.
-The goal is to develop a virtual healthcare clinic leveraging AI and Large Language Models (LLMs) to improve access to **geriatric medical services** in **Kittitas County, WA**, while creating better and more impactful healthcare for both providers and patients through AI integration.
+The goal is to develop a virtual healthcare clinic leveraging AI and Large Language Models (LLMs) to improve access to **geriatric medical services** in **Kittitas County, WA while creating better and more impactful healthcare for providers and patients through AI integration.

 ## Location & Healthcare Focus
 - **Rural Area:** Kittitas County, Washington